aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 ## **Set Precision of Data in Chart Data Labels**

-This Java code shows you how to set the data precision in a chart data label:
+This PHP code shows you how to set the data precision in a chart data label:

 ```php
   $pres = new Presentation();